manhuyvu/promp-eng/MY-REPORT.md

 * It will be easier to create templates for requirement analyses
 * We will better understand how to refine prompts to find better solutions
+* For this assignment: I'm aiming for 9 because I worked with a prompt method that was given, a new prompt method, as well as experiment with varying the hyperparamters with results.

 # Results